8 day hikes in Mid-Canterbury, New Zealand

 1364m | 824m gain | 6.5 km return | 3.5-4 hour return

 In the Clent hills of the Hakatere Conservation Park is Mt Barossa.
 This track climbs steadily through golden tussock and remnants of volcanic rock.
 Not an easy climb but certainly rewarding at the top with views of the Canterbury plains, out to the sea and to the high country lakes in the distance.
-WIth heaps of boulders dotted at the summit there’s plenty of room for a break to take in the views and catch your breath.
+With heaps of boulders dotted at the summit there’s plenty of room for a break to take in the views and catch your breath.

 The hiking side of Mt Barossa is south facing which means it does not see a lot of sun in the autumn and winter months.
-It can quite icey and cold, so be sure to take that into account if going up in the cooler seasons.
+It can quite icy and cold, so be sure to take that into account if going up in the cooler seasons.

 How to get there